Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

 The fringe used for PV3 processing was constructed from a set of 20 120s science exposures.
 These exposures are overscan subtracted, and corrected for non-linearity, and have the dark and flat models applied.
 These images are smoothed with a Gaussian kernel with $\sigma = 2$ pixels to minimize pixel to pixel noise.
 The fringe image data is then constructed by calculating the clipped mean of the input images with two iteration of clipping at the $3\sigma$ level.

-A course background model for each cell is constructed by calculating the median on a 3x3 grid (approximately 200x200 pixels each).
-A set of 1000 randomly selected points are then selected on the fringe image for each cell, and a median calculated for this position in a 10x10 pixel box, with the background level subtracted.
+A coarse background model for each cell is constructed by calculating the median on a 3x3 grid (approximately 200x200 pixels each).
+A set of 1000 points are randomly selected from the fringe image for each cell, and a median calculated for this position in a 10x10 pixel box, with the background level subtracted.
 These sample locations provide scale points to allow the amplitude of the measured fringe to be compared to that found on science images.

 To apply the fringe, the same sample locations are measured on the science image to determine the relative strength of the fringing in that particular image.
 A least squares fit between the fringe measurements and the corresponding measurements on the science image provides the scale factor multiplied to the fringe before it is subtracted from the science image.
+An example of the fringe correction can be seen in Figure~\ref{fig: fringe example}.